GeneralBots/botbook/src/01-introduction/overview.md

 ### Standalone Server

-The standalone deployment model runs a single BotServer instance serving multiple bots.
+The standalone deployment model runs a single botserver instance serving multiple bots.
 This approach provides the simplest setup with shared resources across bots.
 Standalone deployment works best for small to medium deployments where isolation between bots is not critical.

 ### LXC Containers